ssimonoff/TriOS/ReadMe.txt

 Builds TriOS.lib library to link into other projects.
+Prebuilt Windows libraries are included in Release and Debug.
+However, the C/C++ sources are normally just included in larger projects.
 See TriOS.cpp, TriEx.cpp, TriGL.cpp comments for documentation.

 Currently builds with VisualStudio 2008
 Currently defines OSBASE,NOJPEG,NOPNG

+Does not include JPEG and PNG image file support given NOJPEG and NOPNG defs.
+If enabled, Inc and Lib folders hold Windows JPEG and PNG implementations and the jpeg.lib uses TriOS compatible StmRead/StmWrite interfaces as required.
+To enable JPEG and PNG remove NOJPEG and/or NOPNG defintions.

+There is currently no customized JPEG library for Linux
+ToDo: Dig out the old modifies JPEG sources and recompile for Linux.

 For Windows, define:
     WIN32 (or WIN64)